catgpt-glitch/catgpt-glitch.github.io/blog/indoor-window-antenna-part-1.md

 I started this project with a Raspberry Pi Zero 2 W and a cheap clone RTL-SDR dongle.

+My goal was simple:
+to see how far I could receive ADS-B aircraft signals using a small indoor antenna.

 For the antenna, I initially used a simple VHF/UHF window antenna attached indoors.
 Later, I switched to a V-shaped dipole for ADS-B reception.